T-622/25KHz-Arduino-Fan-PWM-Control/README.md

 # 25KHz-Arduino-Fan-PWM-Control
 Arduino program that control individual timers OC1RA and ICR1.
 Allows for PWM control 0-100% and 8MHz.
-Using a frequency in HZ, from 125HZ to 8MHz.
+Using a frequency in HZ, from 125HZ to 8MHz (Stability at higher frequencies is not great, so don't use this for signals over ~5-6 MHz).
 A variable is declared in the code and can be modified using setPwmDuty(); to change the duty cycle for the specified frequency.
 Please visit my Arduino page for more information:

 Usage:
 - 2 variables at the top of the file change freq and duty.